abba-01/nu-algebra/README.md

 # The NASA Paper & Small Falcon Algebra

-This project began as part of exploratory research at NASA and has since grown into a broader framework for conservative uncertainty quantification.
+This project began as part of discovering 0 and has since grown into a broader framework for conservative uncertainty quantification.
 The methods presented here build directly on those early efforts, now formalized as **N/U Algebra**.

 **Citation**: